LeoBlanchette/simple_argument_parser/README.md

 ## Simple syntax examples:

-This simple ArParser is made for the following simple syntax:
+This simple ArgParser is made for the following simple syntax:

 ```
 /kick <player>